Tom Baruch: Public service

 Baruch is trustee emeritus of the board of trustees of Rensselaer Polytechnic Institute, and he and his wife Johanna established the Center for Biochemical Solar Energy Research.
 Baruch also is a member of the executive committee of the Council on Competitiveness and a member of the Steering Committee of its ESIS (Energy, Security, Innovation and Sustainability) Initiative and the U.S. Manufacturing Competitiveness Initiative.
 He was a founding member of the National Advisory Council on Innovation and Entrepreneurship (NACIE), where he advised the U.S. Department of Commerce and the White House.
 Baruch is on the board of the Sierra Club Climate Recovery Partnership, as a member of the "Brain Trust" of the ARPA-E program within the U.S. Department of Energy.
 He was part of the IPO Task Force advising the U.S. Department of the Treasury in connection with necessity of programs to stimulate start-up activity in the US.
-Baruch is a member of the board of directors to the Society Kauffman Fellows and a trustee of the 'That May May See' program within the University of California, San Francisco.
+Baruch is a member of the board of directors to the Society Kauffman Fellows and a trustee of the 'That Man May See' program within the University of California, San Francisco.
 Baruch is also an advisor to Humanity United, a social investment organization committed to bringing an end to slavery and mass atrocities.